P-ks/Name-Generator/README.md

 # Name-Generator
-Introducing a Dynamic Name Generator Websitwe
+Introducing a Dynamic Name Generator Website made using the power of Nodejs and EJS.